VivekJado/tutorial-vivek/README.md

 ### git checkout -b branch-name
 shortcut to create a new branch

+### git branch -m new-branch-name
+this will rename the branch

+### git branch -d branch-name
+this will delete the branch

 ### git branch
 this will show all the branches
 * means current branch